 However, it gets pretty busy between June through September for this reason.
 Therefore hotel prices increase and even beach space can be hard to come by.
 We visited Cannes in early October during our South of France road trip and not only was it warm enough for a swim and to lay out on the beach but there were hardly any crowds other than people here for a conference.

-If you want to come for star-spotting and the Cannes Film Festival, then you’ll want to plan your visit for May.
+If you want to come for star-spotting during the Cannes Film Festival, then you’ll want to plan your visit for May.
 It usually occurs during the month of May, but be sure to check the Cannes Film Festival website for exact dates and times.

 Just be sure to book in advance for hotels and things, otherwise, you may run out of options quickly!